prslv/youtube-adskipper/README.md

   While testing the extension, It appeared that depending on which 'seed' you land on, you might get this kind of ad after an unskippable ad once every 10-15 ads, or not get it at all.

   And by 'seed' I mean, 1 page refresh = different seed.
 It's weird how I get either unskippable ads every 5 videos, or only skippable ads for like 30 videos, but that might just be me.

+  Once this ad appeared, the skipAd(); function would constantly execute until the ad is skipped by itself, or by the user.
+So the button is recognized, but for some reason it's not triggering.

+  I also noticed that right clicking with my mouse anywhere on this ad wouldn't work as well.

+  The ad:

 ![](https://github.com/prslv/YouTube-AD-skipper-blocker/assets/104658946/036cea1d-6622-4d34-b2a3-281703645d83)